lsirm12pl: An R package for latent space item response modeling: Introduction

 \section{Introduction}

-Item Response Theory (IRT) models are widely used to analyze assessment data in various research areas, such as medical, educational, psychological, health-related, and marketing research \citep{An2014, Zanon2016}.
-IRT models specify a relationship between observable item response and unobservable person characteristics, or latent traits of interest, such as competencies, attitudes, or personality \citep{Ayala2009, Brzezinska2018}.
+Item response theory (IRT) models are a widely-used statistical approach to analyze assessment data in various fields for e.g., medical, educational, psychological, health, and marketing research \citep{An2014, Zanon2016}.
+IRT models are designed to establish a relationship between observed item response data and unobserved person characteristics, commonly referred to as latent traits, e.g., competencies, attitudes, or personality \citep{Ayala2009, Brzezinska2018}.
+IRT models can predict the probability of a correct (or positive) response as a function of the respondents' latent traits and item features, such as item difficulty and discrimination.
+Additional technical details of IRT models are provided in the subsequent section.

+Several R packages are available for estimating IRT models.
+The \CRANpkg{ltm} package \citep{Rizopoulos2006} is available to analyze dichotomous and polytomous item response data, including a oneparameter logistic (1PL) model (or the Rasch model), a two-parameter logistic (2PL) model, a three-parameter model \citep{rasch:60, birnbaum1968} and a graded response model \citep{Samejima1968}.
+The \CRANpkg{eRm} package \citep{Mair2007} estimates various extensions of the Rasch model, such as the rating scale model (RSM) \citep{Andrich1978}, partial credit model (PCM) \citep{masters1982}, linear logistic test model (LLTM) \citep{scheiblechner1972}, the linear rating scale model (LRSM) \citep{fischer1991}, and the linear partial credit model (LPCM) \citep{glas1989, fischer1994}.
+The \CRANpkg{mirt} package \citep{Chalmers2012} can estimate a wide range of IRT models, including exploratory and confirmatory multidimensional item response models.
+The \CRANpkg{pcIRT} package \citep{Hohensinn2018} provides functions for estimating IRT models for polytomous (nominal) and continuous data, including the multidimensional polytomous Rasch model \citep{Andersen1973} and the continuous rating scale model \citep{Mller1987}, using conditional maximum likelihood (CML) estimation \citep{Baker2023}.